Black Sand Beach at Playa La Boca in Barceloneta

 Playa La Boca

 I think that the black sand beach at Playa La Esperanza is prettier, blacker, and offers better scenery for photos.
-But it is more is difficult to get to — it is only available on weekends, since it is is located on land owned by the Fideicomiso de Conservación de Puerto Rico (Puerto Rico Conservation Trust).
+But it is more is difficult to get to — it is only available by car on weekends (you can make a long walk from the gate weekdays), since it is is located on land owned by Para Naturaleza (Puerto Rico Conservation Trust).

 Playa La Boca is easy to get to — it is just a few steps off the road.
 This black sand beach is long, it runs westward from the river mouth for a really long way, where is gradually gets lighter in color until it is beige again.
 The black sand ranges in areas from smooth powdery to rough grains.